-Biomedical Engineering
+Biomedical Engineering and Sciences

-Our Biomedical Engineering Practice applies engineering principles to medical technologies, including the evaluation of designs and performance of medical devices, pharmaceuticals, and biologics.
+Our Biomedical Engineering and Sciences Practice applies engineering principles to medical technologies, including the evaluation of designs and performance of medical devices, pharmaceuticals, and biologics.
 Our engineers and scientists assist clients with characterization of biomaterials, medical devices, and their interactions with pharmaceuticals, cells, and tissues.
 To assist in regulatory clearance and approval, we perform preclinical testing, help formulate related regulatory strategy, and conduct design verification and validation.
-We also assist with design and manufacturing failure analyses, recall management, and medical device explant analysis.
+We also assist with design and manufacturing failure analyses, root cause assessment, recall management, and medical device explant analysis.
 In addition, our staff performs analysis of clinical outcomes for medical devices and related procedures using administrative claims databases.
 Our expertise is also utilized in product liability, intellectual property litigation, technology acquisition and due diligence matters.
+During 2020 our staff engaged in the COVID-19 pandemic support efforts related to personal protection equipment, testing and clinical diagnostics